These zucchini pizza bites and soft textured with cheesy goodness. They are a fun way to incorporate zucchini into your little one's diet!

 Ingredients

-• 1 ½ cups shredded zucchini, packed (about 2 small, or 1.5 medium zucchini)
+• 1 ½ cups shredded zucchini, packed, (about 2 small, or 1.5 medium zucchini)

 • 1 egg

-• 1 cup shredded mozzarella cheese ½ for mixture and ½ for topping
+• 1 cup shredded mozzarella cheese, ½ for mixture and ½ for topping

 • ¼ tsp Italian seasoning

-• ¼ tsp salt optional
+• ¼ tsp salt, optional

-• ¼ cup mini pepperoni optional
+• ¼ cup mini pepperoni, or toppings of choice

 Instructions